avremel/lucene/README.md

 ## Tokenization
 Search is a balance of precision and recall.
-Lucene is quite dumb and by default, only exact words will be a match leading to great precision, but terrible recall (too many false negatives).
+Lucene is dumb by default; only exact words will be a match leading to great precision, but terrible recall (too many false negatives).
 To better search relevance, all terms go through a tokenization process (docs at index time, query at runtime).
 Tokenization associates different forms of a term so the recall will be greater.

 Some tokenizations ([see here](https://lucene.apache.org/solr/guide/7_6/filter-descriptions.html)):
 - Lower case